 The outdoor kitchen is fully equipped with a grill, trash drawer, cocktail cooler, sink and multiple access doors.
 By repeating the deck material as the veneer and using a complementary slab granite counter, we were able to position the outdoor kitchen near the patio without competing with the primary sight lines.

 Annuals off of the edges of the water feature add a burst of color throughout the year.
 This structure is designed to draw the eye off of the patio and then carry beyond the mountain views.
 The large pergola is designed to be tall enough to scale appropriately with the house and not impede views while still offering patterned shade that made the expanded patio space perfect for dining and entertaining.

 Washingtonia robusta and Wasingtonia filifera dot the sky in the newly opened view of Camelback Mountain.
 A grand travertine staircase with massive pillars leads from the upper terraced lawn to the lower lawn area.
-The low wrought iron fencing helps to the separate the areas, while use of canna lilies and other vegetation allow the green from the lawn to carry on without the disruption of the fence.
+The low wrought iron fencing helps to the separate the areas, while the use of canna lilies and other vegetation allows the green from the lawn to carry on without the disruption of the fence.

 A Chilean Mesquite brings life to this courtyard.
-With the perfect amount of filtered shad and the soft trickle of the hand-carved stone fountain, this is the perfect place to enjoy a morning cup of coffee or to linger just a bit longer with guests before they depart.
+With the perfect amount of filtered shade and the soft trickle of the hand-carved stone fountain, this is the perfect place to enjoy a morning cup of coffee or to linger just a bit longer with guests before they depart.